-• The next Association meeting will be held on September 13, 2023 at FS40 and on Zoom.
-The meeting will start at 6:30pm.
-Information for joining the meeting via Zoom will be sent out via email and be available under the Member Resources tab prior to the meeting date.
-Hope to see you then.
-Have a happy summer.
+• The next Association Meeting will be held on May 14, 2025, at 6:30pm at FS40 and on Zoom.
+Instructions for logging into the meeting via Zoom will be sent out prior to the meeting and will be available on the Association website.

 Member Login